CI/CD for Go

 1. Select your Git repository

-Buddy supports all popular Git hosting providers, including GitHub, Bitbucket, and GitLab.
-You can also use your own private Git server or host code directly on Buddy.
+Buddy supports all popular Git hosting providers, including GitHub repository, Bitbucket, and GitLab.
+You can also use your own private Git server, or host your source code directly on Buddy.

 Supported Git providers